- Whitepatch razorfish (Iniistius aneitensis) were raised from wild-spawned eggs at 77-78F on cultured copepods and artemia.

 Whitepatch razorfish were raised together with soles, dragonets, snappers and tilefish.
 The larvae were first identified 18 dph (days-post-hatch), while undergoing flexion.
 During this stage, they have an elongated body with a straight gut and measure 6-6.5 mm TL (total length).
 Postflexion larvae become moderately deep bodied and develop a coiled gut.
 Green pigment forms on the tail and anal fin as the larvae approach settlement.
 At 10 mm TL (40 dph), the larvae were transferred to another tank with a sand substrate.
 They disappeared within two days and emerged from the sand 4-5 days later as colored juveniles.
 The larvae were raised on cultured copepods and artemia.
 Juvenile coloration was highly variable, ranging from dark brown to light with dark bars.

 Razorfish are quirky, intelligent and unusual looking and, while not popular, can make fascinating additions to a larger aquarium with an open, deep sand bed.
-Rare and colorful species like Xyrichthys novacula and Novaculops halsteadi are especially appealing.
+Colorful species like Xyrichthys novacula and Novaculops halsteadi are especially appealing.
 As demand grows for novel marine aquarium fishes, more of these stunning razorfish will likely make their way into the hobby.
 Unlike most tropical wrasses, the whiteblotch razorfish was not overly difficult to culture from egg to juvenile.
 This could make more desirable razorfish species good aquaculture prospects as well.

 Randall, J.E., 2007.
 Reef and shore fishes of the Hawaiian Islands.
 Sea Grant College Program, University of Hawai’i, Honolulu. i-xivb + 1-546.